Imag/net-http-header-converter/readme.md

 # Usage

 Create a `headers.txt` file in the build directory and place headers inside before running.
-Run `.\formatter.exe` in the same directory to create a formatted result
+Run the build file `formatter.exe` in the same directory to create a formatted result

 # Example
 `headers.txt`